quii/learn-go-with-tests/hello-world.md

 Before explaining, let's just run the code.
 Run `go test` in your terminal.
 It should've passed!
 Just to check, try deliberately breaking the test by changing the `want` string.

-Notice how you have not had to pick between multiple testing frameworks or decipher a testing DSL to write a test.
+Notice how you have not had to pick between multiple testing frameworks and then figure out how to install.
 Everything you need is built in to the language and the syntax is the same as the rest of the code you will write.

 ### Writing tests